drduh/YubiKey-Guide/README.md

       Keygrip = 7EF25A1115294342F451BC1CDD0FA94395F2D074
 ```

-Then delete all the shadow keys using their `Keygrip` number:
+Delete all the shadow keys using their `Keygrip` number:

 ```console
 $ cd ~/.gnupg/private-keys-v1.d